Ireland Places to see South of Dublin

+A great base from which to see places in Ireland is Dublin.
+If you want to explore more on your Ireland road trip you need to head south.
 Ireland’s Celtic Coast is a part of Ireland’s Ancient East but with a focus on the South East Coast of Ireland.
 The area to the south of Dublin running along the coast contains some of Ireland’s most breathtaking scenery.
 From the Hook Peninsula to Glendalough and Ireland’s oldest City Waterford.
 The South East coast of Ireland includes Wicklow, Waterford, Wexford and east Cork.

-Within Ireland’s Ancient East are these areas:
+Ireland’s Ancient East is made up of 3 areas:

 Ireland’s Celtic Coast